Meruem117/weapp-share-backend/README.md

-# miniprogram-backend
+# Weapp Share Backend

-Backend for miniprogram demo
+Backend for a demo miniprogram